-”.
+was repealed by the Criminal Law and Evidence Amendment Act 2008 s.
+77(9).

-43 The amendment to s.
-430(2)(a) in the Local Government (Miscellaneous Provisions) Act 1960 Sch.
-1 cl.
-94 would not be included because the section it seeks to amend was repealed by the State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 s.
-683.
+43 Footnote no longer applicable.

 44 The Planning and Development (Consequential and Transitional Provisions) Act 2005 s.
 14(3) and (4) read as follows:

 “

 (3) Despite the repeal of section 295 of the Local Government (Miscellaneous Provisions) Act 1960, section 295(4) and (4a) of that Act continue to apply in relation to the disposal of land where the subdivision of the land was approved before the coming into operation of this section.